oleg-kuibar/oleg-kuibar/README.md

     - **Vue.js**: Progressive framework for building user interfaces.
     - **Angular**: A complete toolkit for building large-scale applications.
     - ❤️ **Zod**: TypeScript-first schema validation with static type inference at runtime
+    - ❤️ **Shadcn**: A set of beautifully-designed, accessible components and a code distribution platform

   - **Styling & Layout**:
     - **CSS3**: Animations, Grid, Flexbox, and more.